superfliege/azure-docs.de-de/articles/media-services/previous/media-services-advanced-encoding-with-mes.md

 ## <a id="audio_only"></a>Nur Audio-Voreinstellungen
-Dieser Abschnitt zeigt zwei auf Audio begrenzte MES-Voreinstellungen: AAC-Audio und AAC Good Quality Audio.
+In diesem Abschnitt werden zwei Nur-Audio-MES-Voreinstellungen demonstriert: AAC Audio und AAC Good Quality Audio.

 ### <a name="aac-audio"></a>AAC Audio
     {